Reconcyl/eso/dreaderef/README.md

 ## Control Flow

 Position `-1` represents Dreaderef's instruction pointer.
-It can be written to and read from like any cell, but it is automatically incremented after every command, and writing to it causes a jump.
+It can be written to and read from like any cell, but it is automatically increased after every command, and writing to it causes a jump.

-A few things to note:
+There are a few things to keep in mind:

 - Instructions with arguments take up multiple spaces.
 Each argument occupies its own cell.